How to Qualify a Sales Lead: Complete Framework

 The Qualification Conversation: Questions That Reveal the Truth

 Knowing how to qualify a sales lead theoretically differs from doing it in live conversation.
-The best qualification questions feel like genuine curiosity, not interrogation.
-Here are the questions top-performing reps rely on, organized by what they uncover.
+The best qualification questions feel like genuine curiosity, not an interrogation.

 Questions That Uncover Pain

 "What prompted you to take this meeting today?"
-This open-ended question reveals whether there's an active trigger event or just casual browsing.
-Trigger events like a new executive, funding round, or competitive loss create urgency that makes deals close faster.
+This reveals whether there's an active trigger event or just casual browsing.
+Trigger events like a new executive hire, funding round, or competitive loss create urgency that makes deals close faster.

 "What's the cost of not solving this problem?"
 Forces the prospect to quantify their pain.
 If they can't articulate a cost, the problem might not be urgent enough to drive a purchase.
 When they rattle off specific numbers, you've found a motivated buyer.